Dinesh-Nagumothu/HANDY/README.md

-X Notes 📝 a simple and efficient React application for task management.
+HANDY 📝 a simple and efficient React application for task management.
 Users can create tasks with a title, description, and a specific time.
 If a task remains uncompleted for 24 hours, it turns red to indicate expiration.

 ✨ Features:
 Add tasks with title and description